mendersoftware/mender-docs/08.Server-integration/04.Azure-IoT-Hub/docs.md

 ![Device Twin edit](azure-iot-device-twin-edit.png)

+!!!
+Mender strips away the `$metadata` and `$version` keys from the Azure Device Twin !!! because they are not indended to be changed by users.
+Thus these keys are not visible !!! in the Mender UI nor API responses.
+They still exist in Azure IoT Hub, however.

 ## Role Based Access Control

 !!!!!
 Role Based Access Control is only available in the Mender Enterprise plan.